 The City was incorporated as a town in 1852 and as a city in 1854.
 In 1889, the City became a charter city.
 The Charter of the City (the "Charter") provides for: the election, organization, powers and duties of the legislative branch, known as the City Council (the "City Council"); the powers and duties of the executive and administrative branches; fiscal and budgetary matters, personnel administration, franchises, licenses, permits, leases and sales; employee pension funds; and the creation and organization of the Port of Oakland.
 An eight-member City Council, seven of whom are elected by district and one of whom is elected on a citywide basis, governs the City.
 The mayor of the City (the "Mayor") is not a member of the City Council but is the City's chief executive officer.
 The current Mayor, Libby Schaaf, is serving her first term, which expires in January 2019.
 No person can be elected Mayor for more than two consecutive terms.
 The Mayor and City Council members serve four-year terms, staggered at two-year intervals.
-The City Attorney's term will expire on January 31, 2017.
+The City Attorney is elected to a four-year term, two years following the election of the Mayor.
+The current City Attorney's term will expire on January 31, 2017.
 The City Auditor is elected to a four-year term at the same election as the Mayor.
 The current City Auditor's term will expire in January 2019.

 The Mayor appoints a City Administrator who is subject to confirmation by the City Council.
 The City Administrator is responsible for daily administration of City affairs and preparation of the annual budget for the Mayor to submit to the City Council.
 Subject to civil service regulations, the City Administrator appoints all City employees who are not elected officers of the City.
-The current Interim City Administrator, John A. Flores, was appointed on January 21, 2015.
-Sabrina Landreth, currently Emeryville City Manager and formerly City of Oakland Deputy City Manager/Budget Director, has been appointed by the Mayor to be the City Administrator, and is expected to begin by July.
+The current City Administrator, Sabrina Landreth, was appointed on July 1, 2015.
+Ms. Landreth was formerly the Emeryville City Manager and City of Oakland Deputy City Manager/Budget Director.